Shalom Harlow

-Shalom Harlow (born December 5, 1973) is a Canadian actor who began her career in the early 1990s, and by the end of the decade was at supermodel status.
+Shalom Harlow (born December 5, 1973) is a Canadian model who began her career in the early 1990s, and by the end of the decade was at supermodel status.
 In 2007, Forbes listed her as thirteenth in the list of the World's Top-Earning Supermodels.
 She has also appeared in films such as In & Out (1997) and How to Lose a Guy in 10 Days (2003) and hosted MTV's House of Style alongside fellow model Amber Valletta.

 Early life and family

 Harlow was born in Oshawa, Ontario, the daughter of Sandi Herbert and David Harlow.
 Her mother named her Shalom (שלום), meaning "peace", used as a standard greeting in Hebrew.
 Her father held several jobs as a social worker, real estate agent, and financial investor, while her mother, Sandi Herbert, worked with developmentally disabled adults.
 She grew up in a "hippie community just outside Toronto", and the family often spent time at their family cottage, built by her great-great grandfather.
 She has two younger brothers, Chris and Nathan.

 Early on, Harlow took up ballet, which she later decided was not for her, as she claimed in a 2008 New York Times article, "My rebellious nature always comes out."
 She instead became interested in tap dancing, as she enjoyed the noise it created.